albertvila/dotfiles/README.md

 4. plenv install-cpanm
 5. You may need to restart your terminal, just type perl --version to be sure you are running the desired version

+Note: If you get Segmentation fault installing perl versions, just install the perl-build as a plugin using the following command
+`git clone git://github.com/tokuhirom/Perl-Build.git $(plenv root)/plugins/perl-build/`

 ### awscli
 - Run `awscli configure` and set up your aws credentials